Feline Herpes: What Cat Parents Should Know

 Eye issues are commonly seen in cats with feline herpes infections.
 Squinting, ocular discharge that can be clear or thick, and conjunctivitis are all issues that can develop during an active feline-herpes infection.
 Extremely painful ulcerations of the eye called corneal ulcers are also often seen in cats with feline herpes.

-Other potential signs and complications
+Other potential symptoms and complications

 Aside from respiratory and ocular symptoms, other indications of an active feline herpes infection may include swollen lymph nodes, which are difficult to see or feel.
 Additionally, your cat might become lethargic, develop a fever, or have a decreased appetite.
 The latter signs may occur due to other feline herpes symptoms causing a decrease in a cat’s ability to smell their food, and difficulty swallowing due to excessive coughing or enlarged lymph nodes.
 Or a cat may simply not feel well from the infection.

 Secondary issues from feline herpes that are left untreated include a variety of complications such as bacterial infections, pneumonia, and even liver diseases.
-Thankfully with proper treatment, this disease can be managed, and your cat can live a happy, long life.
+Thankfully, with proper treatment, this disease can be managed, and your cat can live a happy, long life.

 Feline herpes treatments

 While there is no cure for feline herpes, it can be managed long-term.
 Treatment options will vary depending on the symptoms your cat is exhibiting.
+If your cat is experiencing minor ocular and respiratory symptoms of feline herpes, they may only need regular nose-wiping and eye-wiping to remove discharge.

-If your cat is experiencing minor respiratory symptoms of feline herpes, they may only need regular nose-wiping.
-But if symptoms are severe, oxygen therapy and antibiotics may be prescribed by your veterinarian.
 Because symptoms will be recurring, your veterinarian may also recommend some home remedies for feline herpes, such as placing your cat in a steamy bathroom for 10 to 15 minutes to help clear congestion.
 If your cat has any difficulty breathing, you should seek immediate veterinary attention.

 Other treatments for feline herpes

-Adopting a cat with feline herpes
+Caring for a cat with feline herpes

-Since feline herpes causes a variety of symptoms, regular care to manage and treat these symptoms will be required throughout your cat’s entire life.
+• Plan for ongoing care: Because feline herpes causes a variety of symptoms, regular care to manage and treat these symptoms will be required throughout your cat’s entire life.
 Administering medications, wiping eyes and nostrils, ensuring your cat is eating well, and doing what you can to avoid stressing your cat or otherwise compromising their immune system are essential.
-Being aware of, and comfortable with, these factors is critical to providing your cat with the care they need.

-A cat with feline herpes will most likely require more visits to the veterinarian.
-Pet insurance may not be available for your cat, since feline herpes is considered a pre-existing condition.
-So set aside some money each month to pay for future medications and vet visits.
-Additionally, since cats with feline herpes require a special (if smelly) canned cat food that hydrates them and encourages them to eat, you should budget for this type of food — and not less-expensive dry kibble.
+• Food may be part of the treatment plan: Cats with feline herpes may require a special (if smelly) canned cat food that hydrates them and encourages them to eat, so you should budget for this type of food — and not less-expensive dry kibble.

 If you’re ready to adopt, you can search Adopt a Pet for cats and filter based on criteria such as breed, age, color, and other qualities that are important to you.